At Charlotte Prep, we believe that great work comes from people who are inspired to do their best.

 Current Open Positions

-- Perform other duties as assigned by the Head of Lower School or Head of School.
+- Other duties as assigned by the Head of Lower School or Head of School.

 PROFESSIONAL QUALIFICATIONS REQUIREMENTS

-- A bachelor’s degree from an accredited university is required
+- Bachelor’s degree from an accredited university required; Master's or other advanced degree preferred.

 PERSONAL CHARACTERISTICS